8 LED VU meter circuit using LM324 IC

 This 8 LED VU meter circuit can be used to display the variation of an audio signal in a group of 8 LEDs, behaving like a VU meter.
-We could use an specific integrated circuit used for VU meters, but we decided to use a readily available integrated circuit: The LM324 op. amp.
+We could use a specific integrated circuit used for VU meters, but we decided to use a readily available integrated circuit: The LM324 operational amplifier.

-How the 8 LED VU meter made of IC-LM324 work?
+How the 8 LED VU meter using LM324 IC work?

 - V+ = 12V.